reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 The results are again better than the 30-stroke agent's, and although the representation of eyes did not change, the agent now seems to accurately capture the jawline on most of the faces.

-One thing I'm curious about is whether or not the approach will scale by simply increasing the number of strokes.
+One thing I'm curious about is whether or not the approach will continue to scale by simply increasing the number of strokes.
 One thing I experienced during training the 50-stroke agent was that the training would inexplicably "collapse" from time to time and revert back to the performance of an untrained agent.
 I had to fix it by rolling back to a previous checkpoint and resuming training.
-As of now, I don't know if this is a fundamental shortcoming of the current method that will prevent it from scaling up beyond a certain amount of strokes.
+As of now, it's unclear if this is a fundamental shortcoming of the current method that will prevent it from scaling up beyond a certain amount of strokes.

 <figure class="align-center">
   <img src="{{ '/images/wp/s5/tensorboard_celeba_50.png' | absolute_url }}" alt="">
-  <figcaption>TensorBoard graph showing MSE over time training the CelebA 50-stroke agent.
+  <figcaption>TensorBoard graph showing MSE over time while training the CelebA 50-stroke agent.
 The spikes are points where the training collapsed and I had to resume from a previous checkpoint.</figcaption>
 </figure>

+# Conclusion and future work

+I'm personally very excited about exploring the possibilities of world models for creative ML in general.
+Some ideas:

+* [Style transfer][1] has always been my favorite algorithm, but as mentioned in the introduction, most methods generate the outputs pixel by pixel.
+Painters paint by *painting*.
+Can we teach a neural network to use an actual paint brush in the style of an artist?
+Will the outputs be more realistic?
+* Use the world model as a [differentiable image parameterization][5].
+If an image classifier were given a paint brush and asked to paint a picture of the *optimal* dog, what would that look like?
+What about the optimal cat?
+* Something I mentioned earlier is biasing the model for KMNIST reconstruction in some way that produces natural stroke order.
+If we can do this successfully, we can extract stroke data for new characters that can be used to train models like [Sketch-RNN][6].
+* Modify the constraints of the environment itself as a way to produce art.
+If we modified the actions to let us splatter paint on a canvas instead of using brush strokes, can we imitate [Jackson Pollock]'s style?
+Going further, we can move beyond 2D paintings.
+What other interesting art mediums can we learn a world model for?

+If anybody has ideas for collaboration or wants to tackle some of these problems together, feel free to drop me a message.

+# Acknowledgments

+I try to list down here all the tools and resources I found useful while building this project.
+(I may have missed some):
+* [World Models] and the open-source [world models code][world-models-code].
+* [SPIRAL][3]
+* [MyPaint]
+* [TensorFlow implementation of SPIRAL][SPIRAL-code]
+* [TensorFlow implementation of WGAN-GP][jiamings-wgan]
+* [Google Colaboratory]
+* [WGAN][7-wgan] and [WGAN-GP][8-wgan-gp]
+* This [awesome explanation][wgan-gp-blog] of WGAN and WGAN-GP.
+* This [awesome explanation][mdn-blog] of MDNs.
+* [Conditional GANs][4]

 [World Models]: https://worldmodels.github.io
 [MyPaint]: http://mypaint.org